Congressional Internship Program | CHCI

 • If selected as a finalist, all individuals will be required to provide proof of enrollment to participate in the program

-• Community college individuals graduating in June are eligible for the Summer session if they are transferring to a 4-year institution come the Fall semester.
-If selected, they will be required to provide confirmation of enrollment at new institution for the Fall semester.
+• Community college individuals graduating in June are eligible for the summer session if they are transferring to a 4-year institution come the Fall semester.
+If selected, they will be required to provide confirmation of enrollment at new institution for the Fall semester

 • Applicants must be U.S. citizens, lawful permanent residents, asylees, or individuals who are lawfully authorized to work full-time without restriction for any U.S. employer and who, at the time of application, possess lawful evidence of employment authorization.
-International students on F-1 or M-1 visas are not eligible for CHCI programs
+International students on F-1 or M-1 visas are not eligible for CHCI programs.

-• NOTE: Individuals who are seeking consideration under the “Deferred Action for Childhood Arrival” (DACA) policy must be eligible to work and possess valid employment authorization at the time of acceptance, and must maintain continuous lawful employment authorization for the duration of the program for which the person is applying
+• NOTE: Individuals who are seeking consideration under the “Deferred Action for Childhood Arrival” (DACA) policy must be eligible to work and possess valid employment authorization at the time of acceptance and must maintain continuous lawful employment authorization for the duration of the program for which the person is applying.

 FAQs